pmizio/typescript-tools.nvim/README.md

     -- specify a list of plugins to load by tsserver, e.g., for support `styled-components` -- (see 💅 `styled-components` support section)
     tsserver_plugins = {},
+    -- this value is passed to: https://nodejs.org/api/cli.html#--max-old-space-sizesize-in-megabytes -- memory limit in megabytes or "auto"(basically no limit) -- default value is same as in vscode tsserver_max_memory = 3072,
     -- described below
     tsserver_format_options = {},
     tsserver_file_preferences = {},